bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/k/Karst_0AcIORqg96AgGOq$7Qdkzh/Documentation.md

-Description of expected or observed karst features
+Description of expected or observed karst features.